unicode-org/icu4x/docs/charter.md

 ICU4X Charter
 ==============

-ICU4X is a new project whose objective is to solve the needs of clients who wish to provide client-side i18n for their products in resource-constrained environments.
+ICU4X is a project whose objective is to solve the needs of clients who wish to provide client-side i18n for their products in resource-constrained environments.

+ICU4X derives from the experience of ICU4C/ICU4J and ECMA402 design decisions.

+# Design

 ICU4X will be built from the start with several key design constraints: